objectc/IPPacketsFilter/README.md

-# IPPacketsFilter
-IPV4 CIDR Filter
+# IPV4 Packets Filter with 2d Range Tree

-1. Merge naive code
-2. Class definition
-3. Simple Build Tree
-4. Keep the tree balanced

 A filter rule set is a set of rules of the form: